czottmann/obsidian-actions-uri/docs/routes/monthly-note.md

 &nbsp;

-## `/daily-note/open-most-recent`span class="tag tag-version">v0.12+</span>
+## `/monthly-note/open-most-recent`
-Opens the most recent daily note in Obsidian.
-If there is a current daily note (i.e. one for today), that's considered the most recent one, otherwise the most recent *past* daily note is returned.
+Opens the most recent monthly note in Obsidian.
+If there is a current monthly note (i.e. one for today), that's considered the most recent one, otherwise the most recent *past* monthly note is returned.

 ### Parameters
 Only supports the base parameters (see section ["Parameters required in/ accepted by all calls"](../parameters.md)).